NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Methodology

 \section{Methodology}

-Our general approach is to test long-term reading memory retention through book scene recall and recognition.
-Since we want to encourage flexible memory representations rather than verbatim text memorization, instead of raw scenes, we use scene summaries.
+Our general approach was to test long-term reading comprehension through book scene reconstruction and recognition.
+Since we want to encourage flexible memory representations rather than verbatim text memorization, instead of complete raw scenes, we used scene summaries.
+Our overall pipeline is illustrated in \autoref{fig:pipeline} and is described below.